ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 </TabItem>
 </Tabs>

-Now we need to get a cell with an initial data, build State Init and get high-load wallet address.
-We have already studied the smart contract code and have realized that subwallet_id, last_cleaned, public_key and old_queries are sequentially stored in the storage:
+Now we need to retrieve a cell composed of its initial data, build a State Init, and calculate a high-load wallet address.
+After studying the smart contract code it became clear that the subwallet_id, last_cleaned, public_key and old_queries are sequentially stored in the storage:

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">